Have you ever wondered why sometimes you are highly productive while on other days you feel that you’ve barely done anything?

 We aren’t almighty, so we cannot deal with everything ourselves.
 To free up your time for more meaningful work delegate some of the tasks to someone who can do them faster and better, or someone who can gain new skills while doing it.

-- Get a use out of commuting time
+- Make use of commuting time

 If you’re spending a lot of time on commuting each day try to utilize it correctly.
 Read or listen to a book, news, magazines, watch a TED talk or other educational videos, do online courses or just take notes for brainstorming.
 You behold how much you get to know without spending any extra hours.
 Commuting time also works best for planning your day or checking emails instead of using your working hours.If you are driving, select the right information channel that doesn’t require much focus, as concentrating on two tasks at the same time isn’t the right option.